Your hands likely touch your face the most, but makeup applicators also have plenty of opportunities to transfer germs.

 Apply a squirt of dishwashing liquid or baby shampoo directly on the sponge, then massages it in as you press it gently with your hands.

 Enjoy the satisfaction of all that makeup mess releasing, then rinse and wring until the water runs clear.
 Allow to air-dry completely.

 Another clever way to approach that blender: Treat it like a kitchen sponge and zap it.
 Just like your microwave can kill germs on that dish sponge, it can also help sanitize your beauty sponge.
 This sponge will need a bit more moisture to keep it safe as it's sanitized.

 Fill a microwave-safe cup with water, then add a few squirts of dish soap or baby shampoo.
 Put the beauty sponge in the cup, dipping it a few times in the solution to get it nice and wet.

-Microwave for 1 minute, let it cool 30 seconds before removing, then allow it to cool fully before lifting out the sponge and rinsing under running water.
-Wring out and allow to air-dry.
+Microwave for one minute, let it cool 30 seconds before removing, then allow it to cool fully before lifting out the sponge and rinsing under running water.
+Wring and allow to air-dry.